 Candlesticks – Tapers, Bases, Columns, and Tubes

 These candles must fit snuggly in a secure holder.
 Generally, the wicks do not need to be trimmed, but if they appear too long or start to develop a carbon cap you should trim to ½”.
 Candles should be extinguished before trimming and then relit.
-Wicks trimmed too short or are broken off may cause dripping to occur as the candle melts more wax than it can burn.
+Wicks trimmed too short or broken off may cause dripping to occur as the candle melts more wax than it can burn.
 Be sure to extinguish the flame of your candle before it reaches your holder as the heat may crack some glass holders.

 Because Votives are designed to fully liquefy they must be burned in a snug fitting cup.
 Do not trim the wick of a Votive before lighting.
 Only trim the wick of a votive if the flame is flickering excessively or producing smoke in a draft free environment.
 Votives have a large wick tab to keep the flame centered and disperse heat for a more complete burn.
 Be aware that in cool temperatures especially thick holders or cold surfaces may draw heat away from the candle which may cause some wax to be left behind around the edges.
 After burning, place the cup in the freezer for easy tab and wax removal.
-You can also put a teaspoon of coarse salt in the holder before lighting to make cleaning easier.

 Tealights must be burned in cups, either those provided or other cups made specifically for the shape.
 They are designed to fully liquefy as they burn.
 You don’t need to trim the wick and they are best burned in one lighting.
 If less than half the wax is left when you extinguish your candle it may be difficult to relight and/or cause an incomplete burn.
 Be aware that in cool temperatures especially thick holders or cold surfaces may draw heat away from the candle which may cause some wax to be left behind around the edges.
 After burning, place the cup in the freezer for easy tab and wax removal.